-I selected 20 of my favorite tips below.
-Of course, they are not "my" tips but the tips from other experts.
+We selected 20 of our favorite tips below.
+Of course, they are not "our" tips but the tips from other experts.
 If you enjoy any of the videos, the single best thing you can do is share the playbook with others on social media.
 We thank you for that!

 *Denotes a participating sponsor of the event.
 We could not have done it without them.